FylmTM/homework-neotech-domains/README.md

     * [ ] Need more test coverage on various edge cases
     * [ ] Find premium domain on namecheap for testing
 * Tests
+  * [ ] Need to create test harness of ~100 different domains to test different use-cases (and check integrations code)
   * [ ] Start mock servers lazily (to avoid running them for tests that do not need them)
   * [x] Create mock web server for Namecheap API's
   * [ ] Add test coverage for non-ascii domain against integrations